rancher/docs/content/rancher/v2.x/en/tools/notifiers-and-alerts/_index.md

     - **Warning**: Normal urgency
     - **Info**: Least urgent

-    Select the urgency level of the alert based on pod state and expandability.
-For example, a stateless pod that's not can be easily replaced, so select **Info**.
+    Select the urgency level of the alert based on pod state.
+For example, select **Info** for Job pod which stop running after job finished.
 However, if an important pod isn't scheduled, it may affect operations, so choose **Critical**.

 1. Configure advanced options.
 By default, the below options will apply to all alert rules within the group.
 You can disable these advanced options when configuring a specific rule.